SEND (Special Educational Needs and Disability)

 What is SEND?
 (Special Educational Needs and Disabilities)

-- Medical conditions that impact on learning
+- A medical condition that impacts on their learning

-- Mental health difficulties, e.g. anxiety or depression
+- Mental health difficulties e.g. anxiety or depression

 The Law